RafaelCartenet/rafaelcartenet.github.io/_posts/2020-02-01-learning-chinese.md

 ---

-My learning chinese journey has been lasting for years now and I would like to share my adventure as well as give some tips that you might find useful if you are getting started.
+My learning chinese journey has been lasting for years now and I would like to share my adventure (with a tech point of view) as well as give some tips that you might find useful if you are getting started.

 <!--more-->